andrii-stoliar/DP-Stoliar/README.md

 - [+] init all systems vents(3,6,9) & sensors (1&2);
 - [-] make documentation of system description;

-# TS (ML) - Interpolated PI for diff step perpormance
+# TS (ML) - Interpolated PI for diff step performance

 - [+] init system for 6vent/1snim;
 - [+] tune PI for idented system and steps 1-8;